 As things happen, I was persuaded to take the more conventional road and went to college to become a teacher.
 The necessary equipment to get started silver smithing was just too costly, so the dream remained elusive.
 I did work at the bead store throughout college and continued to appease my passion by making beaded jewelry, but always, in my heart, I longed for the silver.

-I got married to a wonderful man, Glenn, and moved to a small town to begin my teaching career.
+I moved to a small town to begin my teaching career.
 I continued to love beading and made a little money on the side selling my work.
 After 4 years of teaching, I had my first baby.
 I realized my career priorities had changed and I wanted nothing more than to be at home with her.
 I decided to get serious about making my dream come true.

 After a lot of deliberate intention, it all came together.
 An extremely generous man gave me most of the tools I needed and wouldn’t accept payment.
 A dear friend loaned me a torch.
 A neighbor who just happened to be a former silver-smithing instructor offered to give me lessons in exchange for a set of custom bridesmaids’ jewelry.
 And so it began…